Brandon Royval: Ultimate Fighting Championship

-Brandon made his UFC debut on May 30, 2020 at UFC on ESPN: Woodley vs. Burns against Tim Elliott.
+Brandon made his UFC debut on May 30, 2020 at UFC on ESPN 9 against Tim Elliott.
 He won the fight via submission in the second round.
 This fight earned Royval a Fight of the Night award.

 Royval faced Kai Kara-France on September 27, 2020 at UFC 253.
 After both fighters being knocked down in the first round, Royval won the fight via submission in the second round.
 This fight earned him the Fight of the Night award.

 Royval was a replacement for Alex Perez against Brandon Moreno on November 21, 2020 at UFC 255.
 He lost the fight via technical knockout on round one.

 Royval faced Alexandre Pantoja on August 21, 2021 UFC on ESPN 29.
 He lost the fight via rear-naked choke in round two.

 Rise to title contention

 Royval faced Rogério Bontorin on January 15, 2022 at UFC on ESPN 32.
 He won the fight via split decision.

 Royval faced Matt Schnell on May 7, 2022 at UFC 274.
 He won the back-and-forth fight via a guillotine choke submission in the first round.
 The fight also won both men the Fight of the Night bonus award.

 Royval was scheduled to face Askar Askarov on October 15, 2022 at UFC Fight Night 212.
 However the bout was cancelled the day before the event due to weight management issues.

 Royval was set to face Amir Albazi at UFC Fight Night 216 on December 17, 2022.
 However, Royval pulled out of the bout in late November due to a broken wrist.

 Royval faced Matheus Nicolau on April 15, 2023 at UFC on ESPN 44.
 He won the fight via knockout in the first round.
 This win earned him the Performance of the Night award.

 Royval had a rematch with Alexandre Pantoja for the UFC Flyweight Championship title on December 16, 2023, at UFC 296.
 He lost the fight via unanimous decision.